2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/sql-injection.md

 ## Warnings

 :::caution
-This is a list of some of the most important warnings about SQL queries and SQLi.
+This is a list of few important warnings about SQL queries and SQLi.
 :::

 ### SQL is not case sensitive